YadlapalliChamundeswari/Face_Recognition_Attendence_Tracking_System/README.md

 8)pip install opencv-python<br />

-# If you want to run this server
+# If you want to run this project
 Type Python manage.py runserver to run the project